mhallerud/multiplex_wormhole/docs/7_OptimizationProcess.md

 3. Then, an initial set of `N_LOCI` primer pairs is selected by choosing the "best" from the above sorted list of "best" per-template primer pairs.
 If a keeplist is provided, the keeplist primer pairs are included in the initial set and `N_LOCI`-`N_KEEPLIST_PAIRS` "bests" are chosen.

-## 2. Minimizing dimer load: Simple iterative improvement algorithm
+## 2. Minimizing dimer load: Greedy Local Search algorithm
-The initial set is then used as input for a simple iterative improvement algorithm.
+The initial set is then used as input for a greedy local search algorithm.
 At each iteration, the total and per-pair costs (i.e., dimer load) are calculated for the current multiplex.
 Then, the following steps are taken:

 1. The "worst" primer pair within the current set is identified and swapped with a random alternative.
 The total cost is calculated for this new set.
 2. If the new total cost is lower than the previous total cost, then the change is kept and the algorithm proceeds to the next iteration.
 3. If cost is not reduced, then the algorithm will test other alternatives to replace the current worst pair until either 1) an improvement is made or 2) alternatives are exhausted.
 If alternatives are exhausted, the algorithm will proceed to try to replace the "next worst" primer pair at the next step, and so on.
 4. When an alternative is found, the algorithm will proceed to the next iteration.
 Each iteration starts by trying to replace the "worst" primer pair.
-5. This process continues until either A) the primer set is fully optimized (0 dimers), B) no alternatives can improve the set further, or C) the user-defined number of iterations `SIMPLE` have been run.
+5. This process continues until either A) the primer set is fully optimized (0 dimers), B) no alternatives can improve the set further, or C) the user-defined number of iterations `GREEDY` have been run.

 This step is where the bulk of reduction in dimer load will occur.

-## 3.Overcoming local minima: Adaptive simulated annealing algorithm
+## 3.Overcoming local minima: Adaptive Simulated Annealing algorithm
 *Simulated annealing* is an optimization procedure that allows the algorithm to make "mistakes" as it proceeds.
 Short-term "mistakes" (i.e., changes that result in higher cost) enable the algorithm to overcome local minima in the optimization space using "hill-climbing" behavior.
 Simulated annealing proceeds along a schedule where riskier decisions (i.e., those resulting in increased cost) are allowed with higher probability in early iterations in order to explore the search space, and with decreasing probability as the algorithm proceeds.
 Simulated annealing takes the following steps:

 ### The Process
-1. Similar to simple iterative improvement, primer pairs are swapped at each iteration.
+1. Similar to greedy local search, primer pairs are swapped at each iteration.
 However, in the simulated annealing algorithm, the primer pairs that are swapped are selected randomly.
 2. The total dimer load (i.e., cost) of the new primer set is calculated and compared to the cost of the previous set.
 All changes that improve the primer set (i.e., lower dimer cost) are accepted, while changes that increase cost will be accepted based on a probability function that is defined by the simulated annealing temperature schedule and the change in cost:
       `p = e^(-_PROB_ADJ_ * delta_cost / T)`
 where `T` is the simulated annealing temperature at the current iteration, `delta_cost` is the new cost minus the previous cost, and `PROB_ADJ` is a scaling parameter set by the user (Default=2).